nctl ai

 --mcp-config string path to MCP configuration file (default: ~/.nirmata/nctl/mcp.yaml)

---mcp-server run a MCP (Model Context Protocol) server on stdio for Nirmata AI tools
+--mcp-server run a MCP (Model Context Protocol) server for Nirmata AI tools

 --prompt string prompt for the AI workflow